rstojnic/lazydata/README.md

 ### Advanced usage

-You can achieve multiple data dependency scenarios by putting `freeze()` into different parts of the code:
+You can achieve multiple data dependency scenarios by putting `freezer()` into different parts of the code:

 - Add to outputs of your data pipeline to freeze the outputs
 - Add to `__init__(self)` of a class to add data as a class dependency